confluentinc/librdkafka/CONTRIBUTING.md

 1. Update the version numbers referenced in the [`README.md`](https://github.com/confluentinc/confluent-kafka-js/blob/master/README.md) file to the new version.

-## Publishing new npm version
+## Releasing

-1. Increment the `version` in `package.json` and merge that change in.
+1. Increment the `version` in `package.json` and change README.md to point to the new version.

+1. Run `npm install` to update the `package-lock.json` file.

+1. Create a PR and merge the above changes, and tag the merged commit with the new version, e.g. `git tag vx.y.z && git push origin vx.y.z`.
+   This should be the same string as `version` in `package.json`.

+1. The CI will run on the tag, which will create the release artifacts in Semaphore CI.

+1. Create a new GitHub release with the tag, and upload the release artifacts from Semaphore CI.
-1. Create a new github release.
-Set the tag & release title to the same string as `version` in `package.json`.
+   The release title should be the same string as `version` in `package.json`.